Get a quote

 What is a surplus contribution?

-A surplus contribution is a small fee that goes toward maintaining an insurance company’s ability to pay claims.
+A surplus contribution is a small fee you pay to your insurance provider as a buffer against claims.

 a woman relaxes on her couch, looking at her phone

-State regulators approved the surplus contribution, and while you can’t opt out of it, it’s refundable on a prorated basis if your policy is canceled.
+State regulators approved the surplus contribution.
+And while you can’t opt out of it, it’s typically refundable on a prorated basis if your policy is canceled.

 What is a policyholder surplus?